-State of Incorporation Name Under Which Subsidiary Is Doing Business Isis Tele-Communications, Inc.
+Name of Subsidiary State of Incorporation Name Under Which Subsidiary Is Doing Business Isis Tele-Communications, Inc. Delaware Isis Tele-Communications, Inc.

-Exhibit 23.1 Consent of Stonefield Josephson, Inc., Independent Auditors
+Exhibit 23.1 Consent of Stonefield Josephson, Inc., Independent Registered Public Accounting ${\sf Firm}$

-We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 33-76128) pertaining to the 1991 Qualified Stock Option Plan and 1991 Nonqualified Stock Option Plan, in the Registration Statement (Form S-8 No. 33-82016) pertaining to the 1993 Non-Employee Director Stock Option Plan, in the Registration Statement (Form S-8 No. 333-08049) pertaining to the 1996 Stock Option Plan and in the Registration Statement (Form S-8 No. 333-44410) pertaining to the 1993 Non-Employee Director Stock Option Plan and 1996 Stock Option Plan, of our report dated March 29,2005, with respect to the consolidated financial statements and related schedule of Cellular Technical Services Company, Inc. as of December 31, 2004 and for the year then ended included in the Annual Report (Form 10-K) for the year ended December 31, 2004.
+We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 33-76128) pertaining to the 1991 Qualified Stock Option Plan and 1991 Nonqualified Stock Option Plan, in the Registration Statement (Form S-8 No. 33-82016) pertaining to the 1993 Non-Employee Director Stock Option Plan, in the Registration Statement (Form S-8 No. 333-08049) pertaining to the 1996 Stock Option Plan and in the Registration Statement (Form S-8 No. 333-44410) pertaining to the 1993 Non-Employee Director Stock Option Plan and 1996 Stock Option Plan, of our report dated March 5, 2006, with respect to the consolidated financial statements and related schedule of Cellular Technical Services Company, Inc. as of December 31, 2005 and 2004 and for the years then ended included in the Annual Report (Form 10-KSB/A) for the year ended December 31, 2005.